 - Cohort Completion and Graduation Rates

-- Over a five-year period, at least 80% of program students complete program requirements within three years or nine semesters.
+- At least 80% of program graduates complete program requirements within three years or nine semesters.

-- Over a five-year period, the program will graduate on average at least 75% of the cohort each year.
+- The program will graduate on average at least 80% of the cohort each year.

 ETSU DPD Philosophy